pochi-japan/pochi-react/README.md

 - AAU I want to see an about page with instructions so I know how to use the app
 - AAU I want to see a navigation bar on every page so I can be routed to alternate pages
 - AAU I want to navigate to a page where I can see an organized list of recommendations of places to visit or things to try while visiting Japan
-- AAU I want to see a search bar so I can look up recommendations by name or hashtag
+- AAU I want to see a search bar so I can look up recommendations by name or description (hash tags in the future)
 - AAU I want to be able to be able to click on an item from the list to be taken to a details page where I can see further details (ie. name, location (address), rating, pictures, descriptions, outside links, or hashtags)
 - AAU I want to be taken to a form page where I can add a recommendation of a place or thing